 Common Excel Functions

 In Excel, a function is simply a preset formula or algorithm.
+They help parse information and display it for a variety of uses.
 Here are some of the most common Excel formulas in our Excel functions list cheat sheet.

 |SUM||Adds the values of a range of cells Example: SUM(A1:A4)|